Search the Burke Museum's collections

-The Burke Museum's collections consist of more than 16 million biological, geological and cultural objects from Washington state and around the world.
-Online access is available for nearly 1 million of these specimens and objects.
+The Burke Museum's collection consists of more than 16 million biological, geological and cultural objects from Washington state and around the world; over 10 million are accessible through our online database.

 The Ethnological Collection includes objects dating from the late 1700s to the present, acquired from collectors and Native artists.
 The Burke Museum's world-renowned ethnological collections number over 48,000 objects and more than 50,000 archival records.